laurentj/slimerjs/README.md

 It is useful to do functional tests, page automation, network monitoring, screen capture etc.

-It is a tool like [PhantomJs](http://phantomjs.org/), except that it runs Gecko instead of Webkit, and it is not (yet) natively headless.
+It is a tool like [PhantomJs](http://phantomjs.org/), except that it runs Gecko instead of Webkit, and it is headless when using Firefox 56+.
-However, it can be headless with the use of xvfb under Linux (but not on MacOS).

 SlimerJS provides the same API of PhantomJS.
-The current version of SlimerJS is highly compatible with PhantomJS 1.9.
+The current version of SlimerJS is highly compatible with PhantomJS 2.1.
 See current release notes in docs/release-notes-*.rst, and read the [compatibility table](https://github.com/laurentj/slimerjs/blob/master/API_COMPAT.md) to know the implementation level.